Why Is My Hair So Oily? | 5 Factors That Make Hair Greasy

 Is having oily hair bad?

-We may be concerned with how our oily hair looks.
-But too much oil can affect the health of our strands, too.
-If the sebum glands on your scalp get too clogged, this can lead to a few problems that can affect the health of your scalp and your hair.
+As we’ve already established, oily hair to some extent can be a good thing.
+However, too much oil can affect the health of your strands as well as your confidence.
+If the sebum glands on your scalp get too clogged, this can lead to a few problems that can affect the health of your scalp as well as your hair.
+Some of the side-effects and health impacts of overly oily hair can include:

 Flaky scalp